 Michael has battled major corporations in the courtroom, appellate courts, and up to the U.S. Supreme Court.
 He believes that corporations that choose to put profits before safety need to be held accountable.
 As a result of his dedication to his clients and their cases, Michael was selected as an Attorney of the Year by Minnesota Lawyer in 2009.
 In addition, in 2012 Michael was awarded the Stephen J. Sharpe Public Service Award by the American Association for Justice.
 The Award is presented annually to an attorney and their client whose case tells the story of American civil justice and helps educate state and national policy makers and the public about the importance of consumers’ rights.

 As part of his medical device and pharmaceutical practice, Michael has acquired an extensive working knowledge of federal preemption.
 Additionally, Michael has been involved with legislative lobbying efforts to defeat federal preemption and restore the right to a trial for the injured.
 As part of these efforts, Michael has made numerous trips to Washington, D.C. with his clients who have been injured by defective medical devices and pharmaceuticals to meet with both Democratic and Republican leaders of the Senate and House of Representatives.
 Michael has also been invited to contribute his expertise in meetings with both the Food and Drug Administration (FDA) and the Office of the United States’ Solicitor General to discuss issues involving pharmaceutical preemption.
-Numerous media outlets have quoted Michael regarding medical device and pharmaceutical litigation.
+Most recently, Michael spoke at FDA's Stakeholder Meeting "Supplemental Applications Proposing Labeling Changes for Approved Drugs and Biological Products" in support of FDA's proposed rule that would make generic prescription medications safer and would hold generic manufacturer's accountable for their failure to warn of dangerous adverse side effects associated with their drugs.
+Michael has been quoted in numerous media outlets regarding medical device and pharmaceutical litigation.

 AREAS OF PRACTICE